 We are extremely fortunate to have the space across both of our sites to design some truly innovative new buildings, with significant work already underway and many new projects just around the corner.
 The £3.5million ‘Octagon Project’ has now been completed and has transformed the Bodiam site.
 The building includes several new classrooms and a state of the art Science laboratory and Art Room.
 A new Dance Studio and Music Department – all further enhancing what was already an impressive Creative Arts provision.
 The Octagon building opened its doors to students for the first time in September 2019 and saw students quickly making the most of their wonderful new learning environments.
 We believe that investment in the Arts is crucial if we are to help young people develop core life skills that will endure beyond the classroom so we are particularly excited about the new Dance, Music and Art Departments.

 Founded in 1925 and located in 125 acres of beautiful grounds and woodlands, near the historic town of Battle, our Prep School has been a centre of outstanding learning for generations of children throughout East Sussex and surrounding areas.
 The main house was designed by the architect Norman Shaw in 1888 and is steeped in history.
-A recently approved £4.8 million, multi-phase, site development programme at this beautiful and expansive site will see significant improvements to existing buildings, teaching and learning spaces and general infrastructure.
-This development programme at the Prep School site is all the more exciting and timely as we look ahead to our School’s centenary celebrations in 2025.
+A £4.8 million, multi-phase, site development programme at this beautiful and expansive site is currently in progress and has already seen the opening of a new, state of the art Early Years and Pre-Prep teaching block in May 2021 with significant improvements to existing buildings, teaching and learning spaces and general infrastructure to follow.
+Having recently secured planning permission for the development of an exciting new Sports Park in 2022, the development programme at the Prep School site has become all the more exciting and timely as we look ahead to building even closer links with our local community and to the School’s centenary celebrations in 2025.